TISUnion/PrimeBackup/docs/chunking/index.md

 ## Observation

 Prime Backup maintenance logic already understands chunked storage.
-You can inspect the effect with `!!pb database overview`, which includes a dedicated chunk statistics section.
+You can inspect the effect with `!!pb database overview`, which includes a dedicated chunk statistics section

 If Prime Backup finds that one chunked file produced many brand new chunks in a single backup, it will emit a warning in logs.
-That usually means the file is not a good chunking target, unless this is the first backup containing that file.
+That usually means the file is not a good chunking target, unless this is the first backup containing that file